 – Explore Eastern Europe from the base of cosy modern Vilnius

 – Build your expertise by studying in one of the leading research institutions in the region

 – Join a lively hub of field experts and practitioners

-– Take part in study trips to Belarus, Moldova, Georgia
+– Take part in study trips to different countries in the region

 – Conduct an internship in leading foreign policy institutions and think-tanks

 Join the hub of Eastern Europe experts!

 Study area Social Sciences

 Length of the programme (years) 1.5 years (3 semesters)

 Scope of programme (ECTS) 90 ECTS